h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

         - Learn more about the **Feature Importance** graph on the next tutorial:[ Machine Learning Interpretability - Financial Focus](https://training.h2o.ai/products/tutorial-1c-machine-learning-interpretability-tutorial).

 3. Decision Tree Surrogate model

     The decision Tree Surrogate model displays the model's approximate flowchart of the complex Driverless AI model's decision-making.
 Higher and more frequent features are more important.
 Features above or below one-another can indicate an interaction.
-Finally, the thick yellow line is the most common decision path through the decison.
+Finally, the thick yellow line is the most common decision path through the decision.

     - What is the most common decision path for the Titanic Training set?
         ![decision-tree-task-8-answer](assets/decision-tree-task-8-answer.jpg)